aumartinez/mvc-php/README.md

     - temp
     - page

-Being "temp" the location for
+Being "temp" the location for templated elements and "page" for each section content.